cultuurnet/culturefeed/README.md

 Most of the modules have an dependency on these PHP libraries.
 See "Install" how to install theme with composer.

 ###CultuurNet\Cdb
-Fluent PHP library for manipulating, serializing and deserializing data present in CultuurNet's CdbXML 3.2 format
+Fluent PHP library for manipulating, serializing and deserializing data present in CultuurNet's CdbXML 3.2 or 3.3 format

 [https://github.com/cultuurnet/cdb](https://github.com/cultuurnet/cdb)